renatolinsdigital/javascript-quickstart/README.md

 increment(); // Outputs: 2
 ```

-In this example, `counter` is not accessible from the global scope, but the inner function can still access and modify it, thanks to the closure.
+In this example, `counter` is not accessible from the global scope, but the inner function can still access and modify it, thanks to its closure behavior.

 **IIFEs (Immediately Invoked Function Expressions):** An IIFE is a function that is defined and immediately executed.
 It creates a local scope to store variables without affecting the global scope, preventing variable leaks into the global environment.
 IIFEs are especially useful for isolating logic or data, ensuring that variables inside the function don't interfere with other parts of the code.
 Example: